canro91/NCacheDemo/README.md

 * [Loader](https://github.com/canro91/NCacheDemo/tree/main/1-DistributedLucene/SearchMovies.Loader): It populates a Distributed Lucene cache with 50 random movies from IMDb using a Console app.
 * [Searcher](https://github.com/canro91/NCacheDemo/tree/main/1-DistributedLucene/SearchMovies.Search): It shows how to apply a Lucene query to find movies, again with a Console app.

+## 2. Pub/Sub

+It contains two projects:

+* [Publisher](https://github.com/canro91/NCacheDemo/tree/main/2-PubSub/MoviePublisher): It publishes new movies releases to a topic
+* [Subscriber](https://github.com/canro91/NCacheDemo/tree/main/2-PubSub/MovieSubscriber): It creates a non-durable subscription to listen to new movie releases